 I should state that it wouldn’t have been possible for me to do this if I hadn’t been prepared beforehand.
 I am grateful for the help and support that Habib’s faculty provided, who I also regard as my personal mentors.
-From the start of my second year, I started consulting Dr. Waqar Saleem and Dr. Saleha Raza — both of whom are Assistant Professor of Computer Science at Habib — about the road track for Data Science in general and for Pakistan specifically.
+From the start of my second year, I started consulting Dr. Waqar Saleem and Dr. Saleha Raza, Assistant Professors of Computer Science, about the road track for Data Science, in general, and for Pakistan specifically.

 We were also connected to some great Pakistani tech leads in the Bay Area by Dr. Waqar Saleem, which really helped me in figuring out the right path for my future career.
 Other than that, I took a few courses in Data Science and Artificial Intelligence Domain as well at Habib University.

-Two of the most exciting courses were Artificial Intelligence and Computational Intelligence which were being taught by Dr. Saleha Raza at HU.
+Two of the most exciting courses were Artificial Intelligence and Computational Intelligence which were being taught by Dr. Saleha Raza.
 Overall, my experience at HU helped me in excelling at Bank Al Habib Ltd because at HU, you are not only learning new things but you also learn how to unlearn and then self learn at a rapid pace!